SSWConsulting/SSW.People.Profiles/Adam-Cogan/Adam-Cogan.md

 **Clients** - At SSW, Adam has been developing custom solutions for businesses across a range of industries such as Government, engineering, banking, insurance, and manufacturing since 1990 for clients such as Microsoft, CBA, and Aurecon.

-**Scrum** - Adam is a Certified Scrum Trainer with scrum.org, trains developers in Australia, the US, UK and Europe, and contributes to scrum.org thinking.
-He consults with development teams on improving their scrum process through mentoring and being an SSW Solution Architect and Scrum Master.
+**Scrum** - Adam is a Certified Scrum Trainer with Scrum.org, trains developers in Australia, the US, UK and Europe, and contributes to Scrum.org thinking.
+He consults with development teams on improving their Scrum process through mentoring and being an SSW Solution Architect and Scrum Master.
 He has written many rules around Scrum best practices.

 **China** - Adam has also run multiple consulting firms in China for the last 12 years.
 Adam has seen the whole Chinese software ecosystem develop and understands the differences that the Chinese market requires in order to be successful.
 Adam helps western companies modernize their software, so they are not only servicing the USA and European markets, but also grabbing a slice of the Chinese market of 1.4 billion consumers.